 On rare occasion, we realize upfront a person is special.
 Peggie Ann Kilpatrick was such a person.

-When our daughter Tegan turned three, Bonnie and I decided to place her in a preschool for socialization and early education.
-Our acquaintances’ children were older, and Tegan had no one her age for company.
+When our daughter turned three, Bonnie and I decided to place her in a preschool for socialization and early education.
+Our acquaintances’ children were older, and our daughter had no one her age for company.
 Finding a good school, however, wouldn’t be easy.
 State regulations governing preschool operation were loose, to say the least.
 Employment required little or no professional training or educational background.
 Many facilities were (and probably remain) so poorly regulated, they were at best safety hazards.
 Beyond regulations, many, if not most, promoted the teachers’ and owners’ political and religious agendas.
 Such schools were not for us.
 We required a secular school that served children without regard to racial, social, cultural, religious, or ethnic group, that reflected community diversity and respected the child and child’s family without promoting ideological agendas.